Mexican drug cartels pay Americans to smuggle weapons across the border, intelligence documents show

 "ATF is committed to stopping as many guns as possible from being illegally trafficked into Mexico," ATF Director Steven Dettelbach told CBS News in a statement, touting the prosecution of 100 people in the past year.
 "Investigating straw purchasers is just one tool that we use.
 Our efforts also include large scale, long term, complex investigations of entire trafficking networks."

 Neither the Justice Department nor ATF provided evidence to demonstrate that their efforts have meaningfully reduced the flow of American firearms to Mexico.
-U.S. law enforcement seized 1,720 firearms in the first six months of fiscal year 2022.
-According to Deputy Attorney General Lisa Monaco, "that's a more than 65% increase over the same period last year."
+U.S. law enforcement seized 1,720 firearms in the first six months of fiscal year 2023.
+According to Deputy Attorney General Lisa Monaco, speaking at a news conference in June, "that's a more than 65% increase over the same period last year."
 But it accounts for less than 1% of all firearms being smuggled across the border, based on estimates by Project Thor and the Mexican government.

 -Adam Yamaguchi and Sarah Metz contributed reporting.